A report on personal experiences of social media and strategies for building a positive relationship between social media use and body image.

 However, not all experiences are negative.
 Many comments related to issues of community and connectedness: “part of a community of support”, “positives in social media too – grassroots”, “connected”, “accessible”, and “can reduce isolation”.

-Overall, when asked which behaviours online they can identify as not helpful, the posting of only positive, perfect or unattainable photos and content was mentioned most often.
+Overall, when asked which behaviours online they can identify as not helpful, posting only positive, perfect or unattainable photos and content was often mentioned.
 Other unhelpful behaviours, already discussed earlier, included being judgemental, unkind or hurtful, and comparing oneself to others.

 Positive behaviours and proposed strategies